finance-sh/px-rem/README.md

     patterns: visite https://www.npmjs.com/package/glob to see pattern

     pxToRemRatio: the ratio of px and rem

+    ignoreCss: will not convert the CSS property

+    isReplace: whether or not to replace the original file

     convertBorder1px: whether or not to convert 1 pixel wide border